psagers/elm-freebsd/README.md

     make elm-0.18

-> Note: Elm's build script tries to build everything in the right order, but it's not entirely reliable.
-If you get an error building elm-reactor, try iterating a couple of times and see if it sorts itself out.
+**Note: Elm's build process can be a little flakey.
+If elm-reactor fails on the first pass, run it again and it should push through.**

 By default, Haskell will be built in ./build and installed to ./local.
 Elm will be built in ~/.local/share/elm.
 You'll probably want to symlink